 The first step in hosting an event is to write a proposal.
 Please organize your proposal using the Event Proposal Form, which you'll find on our forms page (where you'll also find lots of information about the timeline for executing events as well as resources like our technical requests form).
 Should you have problems or questions, please contact Sadhana or stop by her office hours in the Concert and Lecture series office in Batmale 341 (by appointment).

 In general, proposals should include:

-- At least a two-month lead time from the date of the anticipated C/LS committee meeting to approve funding (e.g., October 1 for meeting October 5; event date of December 5 at the latest)
+- At least a two-month lead time from the date of the anticipated C/L Series committee meeting to approve funding (e.g., October 1 for meeting October 5; event date of December 5 at the earliest)

 STEPS LEADING TO APPROVAL

-Once the proposal has been discussed with C/LS staff, it will be placed onto the minutes of the next C/LS Committee meeting.
+- Once the proposal has been discussed with C/L Series coordinator, it will be placed onto the minutes of the next C/LS Committee meeting.

 - The person proposing the event is welcome to attend the committee meeting to explain the proposal or answer any questions.